Antoine-Bst/CDC-2025-Uncertainty-tracking-in-STL/README.md

 Welcome !
-This is a prototype for the verification of STL formula on reachable tube using Dynibex.
+This is a prototype for the efficient verification of STL formula on reachable tube using Dynibex.
 It has been tested on Linux Ubuntu only.
 It uses DynIbex.

 Install Dynibex: